curlyphries/AI-DJ/README.md

    cp .env.example .env
    ```

 5. Edit the `.env` file with your API keys and configuration settings.
+This file is ignored by Git and tells the app how to connect to each service.

-6. Initialize the database:
+6. Initialize the database (creates the SQLite files used for user settings):
    ```bash
    python server/init_db.py
    ```

-7. Start the application:
+7. Start the application (launches the local web interface):
    ```bash
    python server/app.py
    ```